jirikapoun/strv-assignment/README.md

 - **Express.js** as a web framework, significantly enhanced by:
   - `routing-controllers` library that allows to use decorators to define routes and controllers
   - `class-validator` and `class-transformer` libraries that allow to use decorators to validate and transform data
-  - `class-validator-jsonschema`, `routing-controllers-openapi` and `swagger-ui-express` libraries that enable automatic generation of OpenAPI specification and UI with documentation
+  - `class-validator-jsonschema`, `routing-controllers-openapi` and `swagger-ui-express` libraries that enable automatic generation of OpenAPI specification and documentation UI
 - **TypeDI** as a dependency injection container
-- **TypeORM** as an database abstraction layer
+- **TypeORM** as a database abstraction layer
 - **PostgreSQL** as a production database, **SQLite** as a development database
 - **Firestore Database** for storing data of users